-Last week was the 7 year anniversary of [title of show] opening on Broadway.
+Can you believe it's been 9 years since [title of show] opened on Broadway?
 This show will always have a special place in my heart, and I know I’m not the only theater lover to feel that way.
 Here’s a look at 5 reasons why.

 It’s a musical made by theater fans for theater fans.